 Priest in Charge

-The Reverend Barbara Paull-Hunt
+The Reverend Barbara Paull-Hunt, OAM

 Rev’d Barb studied at St. Barnabas College and completed her B Min in 1997, being made deacon that same year.
 She was ordained a priest in 1999.
 Barb has been Priest in charge of Somerton Park for twenty years.
 Recently, (2021) she has also come to lead a collaborative ministry between with the Anglican Parishes of Somerton Park and Warradale.
 Barb is chaplain to the Somerton Surf Life Saving Club and the SA Aquatic Swimming Centre Marion.
+The Rev’d Barbara received her OAM on the 11th April 2024 at an Investiture Ceremony by Her Excellency the Honourable Frances Adamson AC Governor of South Australia in the Ballroom at Government House.
+For her work in the Anglican Church in Australia.
+For her ministry to the church at Somerton Park and the wider Church overseas with ministry to the schools in Fiji and Paringa park Primary School and many other outreach ministries over the years.
+This announcement was made earlier this year on Australia Day 26th January 2024.

 Barbara is married to Andrew and they have three children, four grandchildren and one great grandchild.
 Barbara enjoys hospitality because it’s where relationships are built.
 She loves to capture God’s creation on camera, and enjoys the silence that meditation brings.
 The silence is sometimes broken as Barb has recently taken up playing the Snare Cohon drum, and at times it can be heard in church.